ENTRDEESFRPTIT

 Understanding IPv4 Address Classes

-A comprehensive guide to Class A, Class B, Class C, Class D, and Class E IP addresses
+Differences and use cases between Class A, B, C, D, and E IPv4 addresses

 Class A